SgrE/SgrE.github.io/_pages/about.md

 News
 ----
-2019-11 Excellent Doctoral Dissertation Award from China Society of Image and Graphics (CSIG)
+2019-11 I was honored the Excellent Doctoral Dissertation Award from China Society of Image and Graphics (CSIG)

 2019-11 One paper was accepted by AAAI-20.